Google is Ending Broad Match Modifier Keywords: What You Need to Know

-For Broad Match keywords, ads target searches that are related to the keywords you’ve selected but don’t necessarily have all the elements of the keyword.
-For example, Sydney beach hotels may show up for searches like, cheap hotels in Sydney or motels in Sydney.
+For Broad Match keywords, ads target searches that are related to the keywords you’ve selected.
+But, they don’t necessarily have all the elements of the keyword.
+For example, Sydney beach hotels may show up for searches like cheap hotels in Sydney or motels in Sydney.

-Using Broad Match Modifier or BMM keywords means (or used to mean) adding a “+” before a specific word in the keyword to signal which words must be included in the search term.
-For example, +cheap +hotels +Sydney keywords would serve ads for searches like, cheap beach hotels near Sydney or cheap hotels for families in Sydney.
+Using Broad Match Modifier or BMM keywords means (or used to mean) adding a “+” before a specific word in the keyword.
+This signals which words must be included in the search term.
+For example, +cheap +hotels +Sydney keywords would serve ads for searches like cheap beach hotels near Sydney or cheap hotels for families in Sydney.

 In phrase match, your ad gets triggered for close variants of an exact keyword phrase.
 So, inputting the phrase “rental car” would have your ad appear for Google queries like book a rental car or rental car companies.

 In short, the change is that Broad Match Modifier keywords will cease to exist and will be absorbed by Phrase Match.
-This means that Phrase Match will expand and bring in traffic from what was formerly a BMM area.
+This means that Phrase Match will expand to include traffic from what was formerly a BMM area.